Ke'Bryan Hayes Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- Cubs pitchers combine to surrender the seventh-fewest home runs in baseball (67 total, one per game).
+- The Cubs allow the ninth-fewest home runs in baseball (70 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.